Catagen/GeometryLib/README.md

 ---

-Full documentation can be found in the ``docs/build/html` folder.
+Full documentation can be found in the `docs/build/html` folder.

+_This package was built with Python 3.4_